 - Akali's Champion: This minion’s Attack is always equal to your Armor.

 - Akali's War Drum: After you summon a Dragon, reduce the Costs of Dragons in your hand by (1).

 - Akali's Horn: Your minions have “Overkill: This can attack again.”

 Advancing in the Rumble

 As you advance through the Rumble and take down opponents you will be able to add new spells and minions to your deck!
 Each class gets its own specific “Prize-Fighter” minions.
-You will have to beat eight of the Troll contenders, and likely face off against a final boss, maybe even King Rastakhan himself!
+You will have to beat eight of the Troll contenders, one from each team other than the one you are representing!

 Throughout the Rumble Run, players will collect the spoils of victory, including minions, spells, and Teammates—insanely strong minions exclusive to Rumble Run.
 There are six unique Teammates for each of the nine class-based teams, for a total of 54.
 Players will need all the strength they can muster to defeat eight other champions to claim the title—as well as the Rumble Runner card back—for themselves.

 Each class has six Teammates you’ll be able to choose from as you make your way through the bosses.
 We’ve got a full list of the teammate options below!